What is Low SSD life?

 When over 80% of your SSD is filled up, it gets harder for wear leveling algorithms to do their job: minimizing the number of program-erase cycles and extending the drive’s life.

-Can CleanMyMac X help to fix the most common issues with your SSD?
+Can CleanMyMac X help fix the most common issues with your SSD?

 - Keep at least 20% of the disk space free by regularly cleaning up useless junk.
-Use Smart Cleanup if you’re not sure which files are safe to remove.
+Use Smart Scan if you’re not sure which files are safe to remove.

 - Completely uninstall apps that write temporary files to the SSD with CleanMyMac’s Uninstaller module.
 Or, if you do need these apps, try tweaking their settings to make them write those files elsewhere.

-- Keep an eye on your drive’s health and available space with CleanMyMac X Menu, right from your menu bar.
+- Keep an eye on your drive’s health and available space with CleanMyMac X Menu — open it by clicking a little iMac icon right from your menu bar.

-If you still have the trial version, make sure you get a CleanMyMac X license to clean up your Mac and uninstall apps without limitations.
+You can get a CleanMyMac X to clean up your Mac and uninstall apps without limitations.